Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 **Post-hoc test**
 `TukeyHSD()` function to figure out which fertilzer impacts the mean the most.
-This is the test that we could not do without fertilzer being a factor, that I mentioned earlier.
+This is the test that we could not do without fertilzer being as.factor.

 ``` r
 TukeyHSD(one.way)